rysharprules/Rython/README.md

 ### For Loops

-Whereas the while loop keeps looping for as long as its condition is True, a for loop is for running some code a certain number of times.
+Whereas the while loop keeps looping for as long as its condition is `True`, a for loop is for running some code a certain number of times.

 A for loop consists of the following parts:
 - The for keyword